matheuswachtler/CucumberAutomationProject/README.md

 I created this project with the intention of practicing the knowledge acquired through courses and research.

+In this project, I chose to automate front-end tests on Marisa's website.
+Marisa is a very large and well-known women's fashion store in Brazil.

+I chose this specific website because its design is pleasant and easy to understand.

 Hope you enjoy it, feel free to reach out to me.
 A link to my LinkedIn profile will be available at the bottom of the page.

+# About the tests

+I used Selenium as the core of the tests, which simulates the website's usage as if it were a typical user.

+I also used Cucumber to make the code readable for non-technical people and JUnit to make assertions at each step executed by Selenium.

+# Before starting

+To run the tests, you will first need to have some tools on your machine.

+* Git

+Git is required to make a copy of the project on your machine.

+* Java

+Java is the language that was used for project development.

+* Maven

+Maven is a dependency and application build manager used in JAVA.
+It's also responsible for initiating test execution.

+To install the mentioned tools, simply go to the last section, and you will find a link to the documentation for each of these mentioned technologies."

 # Dependencies